achoraev/RunnerMeter/README.md

 # RunnerMeter
-My android app for Runners.
+My android app for Runners, Bikers and etc.